 The test for condensation is the same as the test for rising moisture, with one slight difference.
 If condensation is the issue, the water will be on top of the flat object, and the ground will be dry underneath it.

-Moisture is a huge problem, whether it’s in the walls, ceiling, or floor.
-Both commercial and residential properties can be affected, which means business owners and homeowners need to be on the lookout for unexplained dampness.
+Wet floors are a huge problem, whether it’s in the walls, ceiling, or floor.
+Both commercial flooring and residential properties can be affected, which means business owners and homeowners need to be on the lookout for unexplained dampness.

-If you have linoleum or vinyl over a concrete subfloor, moisture can undermine its integrity.
+If you have durable linoleum or vinyl over a concrete subfloor, water can undermine its integrity.
 As a result, you’ll see warping, bowing, and peeling.
-Though you can easily replace these materials, you’ll continue to see this damage until the underlying issue is addressed.
+Though you can easily replace these flooring materials, you’ll continue to see this damage until the underlying issue is addressed.

 Whenever moisture is involved, mold is an issue.
 This fungus flourishes with ample dampness and can be unsightly, smell foul and even cause health issues.